DataSketches/sketches-misc/docs/MemoryPerformance.md

 The remaining tests under go() test variations of Memory that is in the FastMemory class in the same package.

-The actual timings reflect, of course, the actual R/W time plus some minimal amout of work that I think needs to be done so that the JIT optimizer doesn't eliminate the entire loop.
+The actual timings reflect, of course, the actual R/W time plus some minimal amount of work that I think needs to be done so that the JIT optimizer doesn't eliminate the entire loop.
 For the on-heap long[] array access, it is a simple addition.
 For the Unsafe it is a simple addition and a shift.
 I have tried putting the effect of the shift into the for loop, but the result was slower.